-Genetics and Genomics PhD Program
+Human Genetics PhD Program

-The goal of the Graduate Program of the Department of Human Genetics at UCLA is to train the next generation of leaders in human genetics and genomics.
+The goal of the Human Genetics PhD Program of the Department of Human Genetics at UCLA is to train the next generation of leaders in human genetics and genomics.
 This rapidly evolving field of research incorporates multiple areas of modern experimental biology (including but not limited to molecular and behavioral genetics, epigenetics, biochemisty, cell and developmental biology, imaging, and large-scale omics approaches such as genomics, transcriptomics and functional genomics) and of computational biology (including bioinformatics and biostatistics).
 In their research, students tackle Mendelian diseases and genetically complex traits of key relevance to human health.

 The program offers: